sonnyp/JSON8/packages/pointer/README.md

 JSON Pointer [RFC 6901](http://tools.ietf.org/html/rfc6901) implementation for JavaScript.

-See also [JSON8 Patch](https://github.com/JSON8/patch) for more methods to work with JSON Pointer.
+See also [JSON8 Patch](https://github.com/JSON8/patch) for more methods to work with JSON pointers.

 * [Getting started](#getting-started)
 * [Methods](#methods)